FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

    * - 6.
 From the **Settings** screen, look for and select \ **Pairing Method** to launch the **Pairing** \ **Method** screen.
      - |pairing6|

    * - 7.
-Touch the words **Control Hub** to indicate that this Operator Console will be pairing with a Control Hub.
+Touch the words **Control Hub** to indicate that this DRIVER STATION will be pairing with a Control Hub.
      - |pairing7|

    * - 8.
 From the **Settings** screen, look for and select \ **Pair with Robot Controller** to launch the **Pair** \ **with Robot Controller** screen.